Quantum Langevin Dynamics for Optimization: Introduction

 We conduct a comparative analysis between time-independent QLD and overdamped classical Langevin dynamics.
 In the majority of landscapes that classical dynamics can adeptly resolve, time-independent QLD does not demonstrate any discernible advantages.
 However, a notable advantage becomes evident in highly nonconvex landscapes.
 At elevated temperatures, classical dynamics exhibits superior performance by supplying the requisite energy to escape local minima.
 In contrast, time-independent QLD excels in low-temperature environments.
 This observation substantiates our intuition that quantum noise differs fundamentally from its classical counterpart, as depicted in Fig.~\ref{fig:randomness}.
 Quantum Hamiltonian Descent (QHD)~\cite{leng2023quantum} exclusively leverages the tunneling effect and surpasses a curated selection of state-of-the-art gradient-based classical solvers, as well as the conventional Quantum Adiabatic Algorithm (QAA) \cite{leng2023quantum}.
 It has been demonstrated that noise confers benefits upon classical algorithms in nonconvex landscapes, whereas its impact on quantum algorithms remains unexplored.

 Building upon these observations, we find it imperative to explore the realm of time-dependent QLD.
 Specifically, we recognize the need for pronounced thermal and tunneling effects initially to facilitate escape from local minima.
 As the system converges to its final stage, these effects need to be gradually deactivated.
 Consequently, we present a theoretical analysis for time-dependent QLD and propose a cooling strategy for implementation.
-The convergence of time-dependent QLD is similar to the time-independent one when $\hbar = \hbar(t)$ decreasing monotonically with respect to time and $\eta = \eta(t)$, which says $\lr{V}_t - V(x^*)\le 2kT + O(e^{-\int_0^{t}\eta(t')\d t'})$.
-For the case of time-dependent temperature, there exists a cooling strategy $T = T(t)$ that guarantees the convergence.
+The convergence of time-dependent QLD is similar to the time-independent one when $\hbar = \hbar(t)$ decreasing monotonically with respect to time and $\eta = \eta(t)$, which says $\lr{V}_t - V(x^*)\le \text{\note{$\zeta$}}kT + O(e^{-\int_0^{t}\eta(t')\d t'})$.
+For the case of time-dependent temperature, there exists a cooling strategy $T = T(t)$ that guarantees convergence.
 In numerical experiments, time-dependent QLD significantly outperforms its time-independent counterpart and surpasses other algorithms, including QHD, QAA, and SGD, across a diverse array of landscapes.
-In theory, the query complexity of QLD is $\tilde{O}(t)$, which is also among the top tier of all other algorithms.
+In theory, the query complexity of QLD scales as \note{$\tilde{{O}}(t)$, where $\tilde{{O}}(\cdot)$ denotes the asymptotic complexity up to poly-logarithmic factors}.
+This complexity is among the most efficient of all comparable algorithms."